bitcoin/bitcoin/doc/build-osx.md

         brew link openssl --force

 Rerunning "openssl version" should now return the correct version.
+If it doesn't, make sure `/usr/local/bin` comes before `/usr/bin` in your PATH.

 ### Building `bitcoind`